-Figure 2.
+Figure 8.
 Total January population size of the NW/SW European population of Greylag Goose 1980-2018 (data from Heldbjerg et al. 2020).

 The reported data from the most recent years resulted in estimates of a population of up to c.
-750,000 individuals (Fig. 2).
+750,000 individuals (Fig. 8).
 However, it was concluded that the reported estimate of the Greylag Goose population size at the flyway level were likely to be too low, and that this bias is not possible to quantify.
 Nevertheless, following an increase over three decades, the population has likely stabilised in recent years.

 There is very limited data to describe the relationship between population level and the damages to agriculture.
-However, the Netherlands provide information comparing these two parameters, illustrating that there is no clear correlation between the number of wintering Greylag Geese and the compensation paid for damages to agriculture by this species in the country (Fig. 3).
+However, the Netherlands provide information comparing these two parameters, illustrating that there is no clear correlation between the number of wintering Greylag Geese and the compensation paid for damages to agriculture by this species in the country (Fig. 9).
 Notice however, that studying this relation is restricted by the very little variation in the January population in the Netherlands; hence, we cannot extrapolate this to other populations with significant changes during short periods.
+Other studies have reported as well on difficulties to link abundance directly to the occurred damage (Fox et al. 2017).

-Figure 3.
+Figure 9.
 Relationship between the January numbers of Greylag Geese in the Netherlands and the compensation paid for the damage they cause in the years 2010-2018.
 Administrative costs (5.6-8.5 % of the compensation) are calculated in the last few years (in 2016-2018) but are not included here.